Cat health: Toxic substances

 The ASPCA lists some common sources of toxins that pets encounter, including: plants, human medications and cosmetics, cleaning products, and even foods.

 Some houseplants are harmful to cats.
 For example, the leaves of the Easter Lily can cause permanent and life-threatening kidney damage to cats, and Philodendron are also poisonous to cats.
 The Cat Fanciers' Association has a full list of plants harmful to cats.

 Paracetamol or acetaminophen (trade name Panadol and Tylenol) is extremely toxic to cats, and should not be given to them under any circumstances.
 Cats lack the necessary glucuronyl transferase enzymes to safely break paracetamol down and minute portions of a normal tablet for humans may prove fatal.
 Initial symptoms include vomiting, salivation and discolouration of the tongue and gums.
 After around two days, liver damage is evident, typically giving rise to jaundice.
 Unlike an overdose in humans, it is rarely liver damage that is the cause of death; instead, methaemoglobin formation and the production of Heinz bodies in red blood cells inhibit oxygen transport by the blood, causing asphyxiation.
 Effective treatment is occasionally possible for small doses, but must be extremely rapid.

-Even aspirin, which is sometimes used to treat arthritis in cats, can be toxic and must be administered cautiously.
+Salicylates, such as aspirin, can cause toxicosis when administered improperly.
 Similarly, application of minoxidil (Rogaine) to the skin of cats, either accidentally or by well-meaning owners attempting to counter loss of fur, has sometimes proved fatal.

 In addition to such obvious dangers as insecticides and weed killers, other common household substances that should be used with caution in areas where cats may be exposed include mothballs and other naphthalene products, as well as phenol-based products often used for cleaning and disinfecting near cats' feeding areas or litter boxes, such as Pine-Sol, Dettol (Lysol), hexachlorophene, etc. which, although they are widely used without problem, have been sometimes seen to be fatal.
 Essential oils are toxic to cats and there have been reported cases of serious illnesses caused by tea tree oil and tea tree oil-based flea treatments and shampoos.

 Many human foods are somewhat toxic to cats; theobromine in chocolate can cause theobromine poisoning, for instance, although few cats will eat chocolate.
 Toxicity in cats ingesting relatively large amounts of onions or garlic has also been reported.

 Cats may be poisoned by many chemicals usually considered safe by their human guardians, because their livers are less effective at some forms of detoxification.
 Some of the most common causes of poisoning in cats are antifreeze and rodent baits.
 Cats may be particularly sensitive to environmental pollutants.